tweag/python-monorepo-example/2018-12-20-asterius-todomvc.md

 buildElement :: Element -> IO JSVal
 ```

-The `Element` type allows us to create a DOM tree node, specify it's
+The `Element` type allows us to create a DOM tree node, specify its
 class name and attributes, attach child nodes, and insert Haskell
 callbacks as event handlers.
 After using `buildElement` to convert it
 to a real JavaScript node, we can use interfaces like